rladies/rladiesguide/content/organization/events/online/index.en.md

     participants and "lock meeting").

-Lastly, the link to book the online meetup is **not to be shared publicly** as it's only intended for organisers.
+Lastly, the link to book the online meetup is **not to be shared publicly** as it's only intended for organizers.

 {{% notice warning %}}
-**Like for in-person event, be respectful of participants' privacy.**
+**Like for in-person events, be respectful of participants' privacy.**
 If you want to save the Zoom chat, ask participants for their permission at the beginning of the event.
 Advise participants to not take photos of the Zoom screen to publish on social networks unless permission is collected from all people appearing in the screenshot.
 {{% /notice %}}